ABOUT DR. JENNIFER FRANKLIN

 My interest in becoming a psychologist was inspired by my own personal experience of healing from Irritable Bowel Syndrome (IBS).
 Once I’d recovered, I began to work with people with IBS while completing my licensure hours as a psychological assistant in Los Angeles.
 From there, I started receiving referrals from physicians for other kinds of functional medical problems like heat arrhythmia, tinnitus, and uncontrollable eye twitching.
 By the time I was licensed and in private practice, I had developed a specialty in helping people with functional medical problems.

-Upon relocating to North Carolina from California I had the opportunity to work with Douglas Drossman, MD, a pioneer for the treatment of functional gastrointestinal disorders, at the world-renowned UNC Center for Functional GI & Motility Disorders at UNC Healthcare in Chapel Hill, NC, with patients suffering from severe functional gastrointestinal disorders.
+Upon relocating to North Carolina from California I had the opportunity to work with Douglas Drossman, MD, a pioneer for the treatment of functional gastrointestinal disorders, at the world-renowned UNC Center for Functional GI & Motility Disorders at UNC Healthcare in Chapel Hill, NC, with patients suffering from severe disorders of gut-brain interaction.
 I continue to work in collaboration with physicians of all specialties from UNC, Duke, and other private clinics to help their patients to heal.

 OTHER AREAS OF INTEREST AND PROFESSIONAL EXPERIENCES